Broward County, FL

 Cameras | ✓ |

-A South Florida police chief was fired after being arrested at a motel during a sting operation conducted by the Broward County Sheriff’s Office, for allegedly trying to arrange a threesome with an undercover officer.
+Disclosing the identities to the public and loss of employment are additional consequences of buying sex that have been imposed within the county.
+For example, in 2012, a former Broward sheriff’s deputy was fired after being arrested at a motel during a prostitution sting conducted by the Broward County Sheriff’s Office, for allegedly trying to arrange a threesome with an undercover officer.
 Detectives mounted the sting operation by placing an online escort ad that offered a “two-girl special,” in addition to price rates and a telephone number.
-The suspect first spoke by phone with the undercover officer who told him a 30-minute session would cost $60, but he struck a deal for two women for $100.
-He then showed up at the motel and was arrested after giving her $100.
+The sex buyer first spoke by phone with the undercover officer who told him a 30-minute session would cost $60, but he negotiated a deal for two women for $100.
+The former deputy arrived at the motel and was arrested after paying the undercover female officer $100.
+The sex buyer was initially suspended for six months, but was officially fired in November of 2012 after being convicted of the charge against him, misdemeanor soliciting prostitution.
+The sex buyer’s identity was included in reports from local news sources.

 Key Partners